 The Cardiac Rehabilitation Department is staffed with Registered Nurses who maintain competency in Basic Life Support, Advanced Cardiac Life Support, EKG monitoring and ongoing education and updates in cardiovascular medicine and exercise therapies.
 The department is equipped with a variety of exercise equipment to meet all of our patient's individual needs.

 After completing cardiac rehabilitation, you’ll get help developing a long-term exercise routine that keeps you as healthy as possible.
-As you continue to care for the health of your heart, we encourage you to workout at Owensboro Health Healthpark, our medical fitness center.
-There, you’ll benefit from certified fitness professionals who can answer your questions and help you stay safe.
+As you continue to care for the health of your heart, we encourage find a fitness center near you that can help you keep your heart healthy.

 For more information about Heart Rehabilitation call 270-688-5155.